 The racecourse was originally founded and then constructed by Captain George Quin in 1888.
 It was thought that Quin was a huge fan of the Sandown racecourse in England and then decided to create the course based on a blueprint of that layout.

 It wasn’t until 1967 when the Horse Racing Board of Ireland bought the racecourse and really started to modernise it, something that had been neglected for many years.
-The layout of the track had left enough land for Captain Quin to create a golf course in the middle and this was something that the Horse Racing Board of Ireland were keen to keep on board, given how iconic it’s now become.
+The layout of the track had left enough land for Captain Quin to create a golf course in the middle and this was something that the Horse Racing Board of Ireland were keen to keep on board, given how iconic it has now become.

-Another thing that the course is famed for is their relaxed attitude when it comes to dress code.
+Another aspect that the course is famed for is their relaxed attitude when it comes to dress code.
 They set the trend when it comes to what to wear and you’re able to get into the course wearing pretty much whatever you feel comfortable in, although they do encourage smart casual in the hospitality areas.

 Florida Pearl